Exhaust Brake Vs. Jake Brake

 Use

-Modern trucks often use a Jake brake and exhaust brake in tandem.
-Although the exhaust brake does help to supplement the Jake, it's used more to quiet the truck than anything else.
+Modern truckers often use a Jake brake and exhaust brake in tandem as supplemental braking.
+Although the exhaust brake does help to supplement the Jake, it's used more to quiet the excessive noise of the automotive sounds than anything else.
 That's why modern diesels using an engine break tend to exhibit more of a loud purr or growl than the typical Jake brake rattle.